-\begin{rem} There is a Hausdorff variant of \cref{topue}.
-We have seen in \cref{observations} how to define the category $\Haus(\C)$ of Hausdorff topological space objects internal to a complete category $\C$ with $\Haus(\Set) \cong \Haus$.
-This notion can be dualized to $\CoHaus(\C) \coloneqq \Haus(\C^{\op})^{\op}$ for a cocomplete category $\C$, and \cref{topue} implies
+\begin{rem} There is a variant of \cref{topue} for Hausdorff spaces: We have seen in \cref{observations} how to define the category $\Haus(\C)$ of Hausdorff topological space objects internal to a complete category $\C$, such that $\Haus(\Set) \simeq \Haus$.
+This notion can be dualized: We let $\CoHaus(\C) \coloneqq \Haus(\C^{\op})^{\op}$ for a cocomplete category $\C$.
+Then \cref{topue} implies

 This is because cocontinuous functors $\Haus \to \C$ correspond to cocontinuous functors $\Top \to \C$ whose right adjoint factors through $\Haus$.
 Also, the limit sketch $\T$ from \cref{topsketch} can be modified to a limit sketch $\T_{\text{Haus}}$ with $\Mod_{\C}(\T_{\text{Haus}}) \simeq \Haus(\C)$: For a directed set $P$ the space $P \cup \{\infty\}$ is Hausdorff if and only if $P$ has no largest element.
 If $P$ has a largest element $p_{\infty}$, we therefore have to replace $P \cup \{\infty\}$ by its universal Hausdorff quotient, which is just the discrete space $P$ with $\infty \mapsto p_{\infty}$, since a $P$-indexed net in a Hausdorff space converges exactly to its value at $p_{\infty}$. \end{rem}